polyfillpolyfill/polyfill-service/README.md

 ## Real User Monitoring

 We have shipped experimental support for using RUM to monitor feature support and performance in browsers.
-This involves a number of parts, all activated by the presence `RUM_MYSQL_DSN` env var:
+This involves a number of parts, all activated by the presence `RUM_MYSQL_DSN` and `RUM_BEACON_HOST` env vars:

 * **RUM client code**: a [small snippet](lib/rumTemplate.js.handlebars) of legacy-compatible code that will evaluate feature detects on the client, sample resource timing data, and beacon the results back to the service.
 This is shipped as part of the Node app.
 * **Beacon endpoint**: an [endpoint to collect RUM data](fastly-config.vcl), terminated at the CDN, logging query data out to Amazon S3 to avoid overloading the backend.
 To clarify, the backend node server does not provide a route handler for the RUM data collection URL, so this is shipped when we deploy VCL to Fastly.
 It also requires log streaming to be configured in the Fastly UI.
 * **Lambda processing function**: an [AWS Lambda function](tasks/lambda/functions/rum-process/index.js) is used to move the data from the raw log files on S3 into the MySQL backend.
 This is shipped using a dedicated process with [Apex](http://apex.run), see below.
 * **Reporting endpoints**: [API routes that deliver useful analysis of the RUM data](service/routes/rum.js) are provided in the node server.
 These return CSV data intended to populate a spreadsheet.
 This is shipped as part of the Node app.

 Because this requires a fair amount of orchestration, we recommend only enabling it for the FT hosted version.
-If you want to run the service yourself, you can opt out of this RUM feature by not setting a `RUM_MYSQL_DSN`.
+If you want to run the service yourself, you can opt out of this RUM feature by not setting a `RUM_MYSQL_DSN` or `RUM_BEACON_HOST`.

 ### Routes